The Fifty Fund

 • Supporting Nottinghamshire residents facing need

-• Funding charitable organizations with similar aims serving the local area
+• Funding charitable organisations with similar aims serving the local area

-Known Beneficiary: Open Minds Nottingham (mental health peer support organization)
+Known Beneficiary: Open Minds Nottingham (mental health peer support organisation)

 What They Don't Fund